AlistairB/alistairb.github.io/_posts/2023-02-20-open-sourcing-deadpendency.md

 comments: true
 ---

-I created a tool called [Deadpendency](https://deadpendency.com/){:target="_blank" rel="noopener"}, which is a GitHub app which checks for dead (abandoned) dependencies in your GitHub repo.
+I created a tool called [Deadpendency](https://deadpendency.com/){:target="_blank" rel="noopener"}, which is a GitHub app that checks for dead (abandoned) dependencies in your GitHub repo.

 There were some [trials and tribulations](/my-experience-creating-a-one-person-startup), but ultimately I was successful and I built the thing.
 In Haskell no less, which [worked out pretty great](/reflections-on-haskell-for-startup)!